 A recent (within the last three years) full-semester course in diet therapy, nutrition in disease, or medical nutrition therapy is also required.
 You must have earned at least a "B" in the diet therapy course and in Anatomy & Physiology.
+These courses may be retaken for a higher grade and must be completed before the application deadline.
 If you have questions about these requirements, contact the Program Director.

 A cumulative grade point average of 3.0 or above (on a 4.0 scale) for college work is expected.
 GPA of nutrition and science courses, difficulty of particular courses taken, and student's course load throughout college is also considered.
 Work experience, letters of recommendation, and letter of application are all-important components of the evaluation process.

 All interns are enrolled in NUTR 698A and B, Nutrition Practicum, and receive six graduate credits per semester (total 12 credits), graded pass/fail, for work done during their internship rotations.
 Acceptance into the Dietetic Internship does not guarantee acceptance into a graduate degree program, or vice versa.